Shao-Group/CircPlex/README.md

 `<minimap2-path>` - Path to minimap2 executable directory.

-# Running CircPlex on a small example
+# Running CircPlex on a Small Example

 A small example of input data `input.fasta` is available in the `example` directory.